Soumyajit1209/REST_API_TODO/README.md

 ```bash
 curl -H "Authorization: Bearer <your_token>" http://localhost:5000/api/todos
 ```
-Note: A user already added for testing (as in example)
+Note: An user already added for testing (as in example)